 It is so important to ensure that everyone in a building stays safe, which is why undertaking a fire risk assessment is essential.
-It is not essential by law, but it can also reveal to you any hazards, make you aware of obstacles in the way of vulnerable people’s safety and can help you create a plan in case of an emergency.
+According to regulations, all premises require a fire risk assessment, and it is the responsibility of the property’s responsible person to ensure this is carried out.
+It can reveal to you any hazards, make you aware of obstacles in the way of vulnerable people’s safety, and can help you create a plan in case of an emergency.

 What Is a Fire Risk Assessment?